Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Anthony Edwards and the rest of the Minnesota Timberwolves take on the Denver Nuggets in the NBA Playoffs on Wednesday, at 10:00 PM ET.
+Anthony Edwards and the rest of the Minnesota Timberwolves hit the court versus the Denver Nuggets in the NBA Playoffs on Friday, at 9:30 PM ET.

-Let's look at the prop bets available for Edwards, using stats and trends to make good predictions.
+With prop bets available for Edwards, let's examine some stats and trends to help you find good wagers.

 Anthony Edwards Prop Bets vs. the Nuggets